Vaquita-Fi/vaquita-bsc/README.md

   **Methods:**

-  - 🏁 `initializeRound`: Creates a new Round and adds collateral.
+  - 🏁 `initializeRound`: Creates a new Round and adds collateral
   - 🙋‍♂️ `addPlayer`: Adds a player to the round and their collateral.
   - 💰 `payTurn`: Pays the current turn in the round.

 ## Setup

 To ensure all components work seamlessly, set the following environment variables in your `.env` file using `.env.local.example` as a reference.

 You can find the API key on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
 If you don't have an account, you will need to create one.

 You can find your Wallet Connector project ID at [Wallet Connect](https://cloud.walletconnect.com).